 To assess the SCN situation in a field, collecting soil samples in the fall is advised.
 Samples collected from fields where soybeans were grown in 2021 will reveal if SCN is present and at what level.
-Sampling fields in the fall that are slated for soybean production in 2022 will provide information about the yield potential of soybeans in those fields next year.
-Soil samples can be collected any time after harvest — until the soil freezes or is covered with snow.
+Sampling fields in the fall that are slotted for soybean production in 2022 will provide information about the yield potential of soybeans in those fields next year.
+Soil samples can be collected anytime after harvest until the soil freezes or is covered with snow.

-• Collect 15 to 20 soil cores 8 inches deep from every 20 acres.
+Collect 15 to 20 soil cores eight inches deep from every 20 acres.

 Where to send samples for processing

-An ISU Extension and Outreach publication, IPM 61, is available and provides guidance on how to interpret SCN soil sample results and compare results among different testing laboratories.
-ISU’s management recommendations based on soil sample egg counts in fields are available online also.
+An Iowa State University Extension and Outreach publication, IPM 61, is available and provides guidance on how to interpret SCN soil sample results and compare results among different testing laboratories.
+Iowa State’s management recommendations based on soil sample egg counts in fields are available online also.

 Once a field is known to be infested with SCN, an integrated approach to manage the nematode is recommended.
 Farmers should grow SCN-resistant soybean varieties in rotation with nonhost crops, such as corn, and consider using nematode-protectant seed treatments on soybeans.

-Soybean varieties with PI88788 resistance have lost much of their effectiveness, because SCN populations in Iowa and surrounding states have become resistant to PI88788 resistance.
-Farmers should look for and grow resistant soybean varieties with the uncommon Peking SCN resistance, which is very effective against SCN populations in most Iowa fields, providing high yields and suppressing nematode reproduction.
+Soybean varieties with PI88788 resistance have lost much of their effectiveness because SCN populations in Iowa and surrounding states have become resistant to PI88788 resistance.
+Farmers should look for and grow resistant soybean varieties with the uncommon Peking resistance, which is very effective against SCN populations in most Iowa fields, providing high yields and suppressing nematode reproduction.
 There are not enough varieties with Peking SCN resistance for everyone to use, so farmers also should look for varieties with PI88788 resistance that are known to provide high yields and good SCN control.
-Such information is available at ISU's SCN-resistant Soybean Variety Trial Program website, and it may be available from other university and commercial sources as well.
+Such information is available at Iowa State’s SCN-resistant Soybean Variety Trial Program website and may be available from other university and commercial sources as well.

 You May Also Like